-Students may enroll in College of Business Administration courses reserved exclusively for graduate students if they have regular admission to specific USM graduate programs and have taken the necessary prerequisites.
+Students may enroll in College of Business and Economic Development courses reserved exclusively for graduate students if they have regular admission to specific Southern Miss graduate programs and have taken the necessary prerequisites.
 In rare cases, students may be admitted conditionally.
-To remove Conditional Admission status, masters students must earn a 3.0 on the first nine (9) semester hours of course work numbered 500 or above or on all courses taken while completing this nine (9) hour requirement.
+To remove conditional admission status, master's students must earn a 3.0 on the first nine (9) semester hours of coursework numbered 500 or above or on all courses taken while completing this nine (9) hour requirement.
 Students with an undergraduate degree in business who have been accepted into the M.B.A. program may start on a full-time basis in the summer and fall semesters.
 Only part-time students will be allowed to start in the spring semester.
-Students who do not have an undergraduate degree in business but have been accepted into the M.B.A. program may start in fall semester only as a full-time student.
+Students who do not have an undergraduate degree in business but have been accepted into the M.B.A. program may start in the fall semester only as a full-time student.